-As we start 2019, many of us form new resolutions hoping to improve ourselves and our lives.
+As we start 2020, many of us form new resolutions hoping to improve ourselves and our lives.
 Most of these resolutions focus on improving an aspect of our life or eliminating a bad habit.
 For me, I determine my resolutions by reflecting on the successes and challenges I have had over the past year.
-Just we set goals; I think it is important for the college student to set New Year Resolutions.
+Just as we set goals; I think it is important for the college student to set New Year Resolutions.

 Starting with reflection brings about which facet of my life could use a positive change.
-College students are on the brink of adulthood and real life comes fast once they earn that college diploma.
+College students are on the brink of adulthood and life after college comes fast once they earn that college diploma.
 As parents, we should start showing our college students the importance of reflecting and reviewing how their life is going and help them set personal goals to maintain and improve areas.

 Here are New Year’s Resolutions for College Students:

 It is easy to quickly grab a burger and fries from the cafeteria on a busy study day, but try to change this in the New Year.
 Review what you have been eating at the college cafeteria.
-Set up a nutrition plan that includes the daily requirements of fruits, vegetables and protein.
-If you haven’t visited your college’s fitness facility, make a point of it in 2019.
+Set up a nutrition plan that includes the daily requirements of fruits, vegetables, and protein.
+If you haven’t visited your college’s fitness facility, make a point of it in 2020.
 Set up a definite schedule so that you can measure how this lifestyle change is benefiting you.

 Get More Sleep

 Getting enough sleep goes hand in hand with not procrastinating.
 Create a calendar so that you are well prepared for papers and tests.
 Getting more sleep will help you stay more alert in class and not as dependent on coffee or energy drinks.
-Better planning may also help you get ahead on your studying and help you avoid cramming for a test.
+Better planning may also help you get ahead on your studying schedule and help you avoid cramming for a test.
 If a monthly calendar seems overwhelming, try focusing on just a weekly calendar.
 By setting targets for each day, you can sleep more soundly knowing you have accomplished a specific goal.

 Review your current credit hours and make sure your presumed targeted date for graduation is correct.
 Understand the correct number of credit hours for your major and also required electives.
 Have you dropped any classes?
 The college graduation date can be impacted by dropping classes or by not taking a certain number of credits each semester.
 This means if you are only taking 12 credit hours per semester, depending on the college you may not be able to graduate in four years.
 If you are unsure of your exact credits go visit your college advisor and make sure you are on the right track.
 Visiting with your college advisor should be done every semester so you know where you stand for graduation.